 God, what a cozy night!
-The elemental wind raised a ruckus and rattled the windows.
-I slept protoplasmically, due in part, perhaps, to my nocturnal Australian poetry ritual.
+The elemental wind raised a ruckus and rattled the windows, but I slept protoplasmically due in part to my nocturnal Australian poetry ritual.
 Many swagmen doing jolly and unjolly things.
 Breakfast is served up at the café at nine o’clock.
 Long blacks and flat whites all around, plus the settling of last night’s bill.

-Then, we’re off to complete the Great Ocean Road, with Melbourne our goal.
+Then, we’re off to complete the Great Ocean Road, with Melbourne our destination.
 From here on, the road becomes pretty hair-raising; for instead of winding along to top of bluffs, the bluffs are gone and it’s all hairpins on steep slopes that slip into the sea.
 I drive with all the power vested in me.
 We stop for lunch in Apollo Bay, a beach resort town just starting to nod out after the high season.
 After the meal, we poke around the shops.
-I find a clever garment, a navy-blue cotton jacket that zips up the side, which supports the tagging of Great White sharks.
+I find a clever and handsome garment, a navy-blue cotton jacket that zips up the side, the purchase of which supports the tagging of Great White sharks.
 Shark tagging: now there’s a job.

 Prior to Melbourne we intend to visit the National Wool Museum in Geelong.
 For almost one hundred years Australia was the world’s primary source for wool and Geelong its main manufacturing and export center.
 The centerpiece of the Museum is an operational 1910 carpet loom, the most spectacular piece of machinery I have ever seen, with the possible exception of the Mighty Wurlitzers at Radio City Music Hall.
 It’s bigger than a bus.
 Seven colors of yarn (each color unreeling from forty big bobbins) stream into an incomprehensibly complicated loom and out rolls an exquisite runner called Manor House.
 The museum covers every possible aspect of the wool industry.
 Now I know what a teasel is and exactly what it does.
 It’s my secret.